 Monitoring and controlling risks is primarily set up to be performed based on the limits established by the Fund Board.
-The Fund has its Terms and Conditions document that set out its overall business strategies, its tolerance of risks and its general risk management philosophy and is obliged to take actions to rebalance the portfolio in line with the investment guidelines.
+The Fund has terms and conditions document that set out its overall business strategies, its tolerance of risks and its general risk management philosophy and is obliged to take actions to rebalance the portfolio in line with the investment guidelines.

-The financial instruments included in these financial statements principally include cash and bank balances, investments carried at FVPL, dividend receivable, Management fees payable, other accrued expenses and redemption payable.
+The financial instruments included in these financial statements principally include cash and cash equivalents, investments carried at FVPL, investments carried at amortized cost, management fees payable, other accrued expenses and redemption payable.
 The recognition methods adopted are disclosed in the individual policy statements associated with each item.